Searchbreed

 Feeding a Pug

-Small brachycephalic breed. ~400-600 kcal/day.
+Small brachycephalic breed.
+Calorie needs vary with size, age, neuter status, and activity.
 Obesity worsens breathing — strict portions.

 Key nutrients